Admission to the freshman class at SUNY New Paltz is very selective.

 What kind of high school program should I have?

-You should take a college preparatory program containing the following five core subject areas:
+A college preparatory program containing the following five core subject areas:

 - 4 units of English